RobertSchusterFrontEndWebDeveloper/random-image-picker/ReadMe.txt

-This project was a Skillcrush class lesson utilizing connecting to and api and displaying an image reandomly selected from that api.
+This project is a Skillcrush class lesson utilizing connecting to an api, and displaying an image that is randomly selected from that api.